PLASA NRC

 PLASA NRC Level 2

 A two day practical, written and verbal exam for the ‘everyday working rigger’.
 Practical scenarios encompass the basic rigging skills required in rigging work using chain hoists, trusses and rigging accessories.
-The NRC Level 2 is a very thorough examination and we advise a year or two of regular rigging experience before taking the exam.
+It is strongly recommended that you should have been working full time as a rigger, where rigging is your primary job role, for at least 1 year prior to taking your NRC assessment.

 PLASA NRC Level 3